Czech republic

 A standard workweek is 40 hours per week over 5 days.
 Shifts may not exceed 12 hours.
 Workers may not be asked to work more than 8 hours of overtime per week or 150 hours of overtime per year.
 Workers must receive 11 hours of rest between the end of one shift and the start of another.

 All work above the standard weekly hours is considered to be overtime and is regulated by the collective agreement.
-A maximum of 8 additional hours per week and 150 hours a year can be worked as overtime.
+A maximum of 8 overtime hours per week and 150 overtime hours a year can be worked.
 All overtime hours in excess of 40 hours per week are paid at an overtime compensation rate of 125% of the worker’s regular pay rate.
-For night or weekend working an additional 10% pay must be given, and those working on a public holiday are entitled to an additional 100% pay or a compensatory day off.
+For night or weekend work, an additional 10% pay must be given.

 A Worker can terminate their engagement for any reason without cause.
 The usual notice period for a Worker's resignation is two months, unless the Worker is within their probationary period.
 During the probationary period, a Worker may resign with one hour's notice.